 Here is an almanac, a list of likely plant and animal species (and something about rocks too) for our Deer Isle preserves, arranged according to season and habitat.
 Enjoy this free e-Book on your desktop, tablet or smartphone.
-Take this e-book with you on the trails and consult the Point of Interest signs.
-If you have a smartphone and adequate coverage, at some preserves a QR code will tell you more at the Points of Interest.

 After each category on the lists you will find suggestions for books to consult or acquire.
-You will have to read the on line reviews for apps as that field is developing too rapidly for any other approach.
+You will have to read the online reviews for apps as that field is developing too rapidly for any other approach.
 The following lists help make certain that you will succeed in your efforts at plant or animal identification.
 You will be rewarded and you will probably be inspired to continue exploring.
 Here is an enterprise, a passion, that will stay with you for the rest of your life.